-City fall cleanup set for Sept.
-28 to Oct.
-9
+City fall cleanup to begin Sept.
+28

 The Garden City Public Works Department will be conducting its annual Fall Cleanup Sept.
 28 through Oct.
 9.

 The City has been divided into eight collection areas to be serviced throughout the cleanup, on different days: